-c.
-The Company has incurred significant losses and negative cash flows from operations and incurred losses of \$3,488 and \$10,982 for the six months ended June 30, 2023 and the year ended December 31, 2022, respectively.
-During the six months ended June 30, 2023 and the year ended December 31, 2022, the Company had negative cash flows from operations of \$2,939 and \$7,768, respectively.
-As of June 30, 2023, the Company's accumulated deficit was \$36,890.
-The Company has funded its operations to date through equity financing and has cash on hand (including short term deposits and restricted bank deposits) of \$3,836 and long-term deposits, restricted bank deposits and restricted cash of \$4,444 as of June 30, 2023.
-The Company monitors its cash flow projections on a current basis and takes active measures to obtain the funding it requires to continue its operations.
+The Company has incurred significant losses, negative working capital and negative cash flows from operations and incurred losses of \$4,355 and \$10,982 for the nine months ended September 30, 2023, and the year ended December 31, 2022, respectively.
+During the nine months ended September 30, 2023, and the year ended December 31, 2022, the Company had negative cash flows from operations of \$5,194 and \$7,768, respectively.
+As of September 30, 2023, the Company's accumulated deficit was \$37,757.
+The Company has funded its operations to date through equity and debt financing and has cash on hand (including short term deposits and restricted bank deposits) of \$1,386 and long-term deposits, restricted bank deposits and restricted cash of \$4,457 as of September 30, 2023.
+The Company monitors its cash flow projections on a current basis and takes active measures to obtain the funding it requires to continue its operations, as well as adjustments to its cost structure that were done year to date.
 However, these cash flow projections are subject to various uncertainties concerning their fulfilment such as the ability to increase revenues by attracting and expanding its customer base or reducing cost structure.
-If the Company is not successful in generating sufficient cash flow or completing additional financing, then it will need to execute a cost reduction plan that has been prepared.
+If the Company is not successful in generating sufficient cash flow or completing additional financing including debt refinancing which shall release restricted cash, then it will need to execute additional cost reduction actions that were planned.
 The Company's transition to profitable operations is dependent on generating a level of revenue adequate to support its cost structure.
 The Company expects to fund operations using cash on hand, through operational cash flows and raising additional proceeds.
 There are no assurances, however, that the Company will be able to generate the revenue necessary to support its cost structure or that it will be successful in obtaining the level of financing necessary for its operations.
-Management has evaluated the significance of these conditions and the time in which it has to accomplish them and has determined that the Company has sufficient resources to meet its operations of the execute of these condensed consolidated financial statements.
+Management has evaluated the significance of these conditions and has determined that the Company does not have sufficient resources to meet its operating obligations for at least one year from the issuance date of these condensed consolidated financial statements.
+These factors and the risk inherent in the Company's operations raise a substantial doubt as to the Company's ability to continue as a going concern.
+These condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.